gjtorikian/mathematical/README.md

 * cairo
 * pango

+You will also need fonts for cmr10, cmmi10, cmex10, and cmsy10.

 ### Mac install

 To install these dependencies on a Mac, everything can be installed via Homebrew: